 Grade Level TEKS

 Scientific Investigation and Reasoning

 2. A, B

 Grade 6 Science 3.
 A

 Grade o Science Matter and Energy

 5. C

 Scientific Investigation and Reasoning

 2. A, B

-Cuada 7 Saismas 3.
+Grade 7 Science 3.
 A

-Grade 7 Science Matter and Energy
+Grade / Science Matter and Energy

 5. A

 Scientific Investigation and Reasoning

-Grade 8 Science 2.
+Crada & Sajanaa 2.
 A, B

-3. A
+Grade 8 Science 3.
+A

-Student Name Date Evaporation and Transpi ration and animals live in water.
-The h all life on Earth depends on water.
-More than half of all plants numan body is two-thirds water.
-Water is even more important or many days without food, but will survive only a few days Transpiration is a continuous process in which water taken in porates from leaves of plants to the atmosphere. n (just as evaporation cools our bodies) and enables the plant to brough the root system.
-This process, part of the water cycle, in the sun to drive the cycle. evaporation, or the change in sta aid water near the surface of land and water bodies causing ate of matter from liquid to vapor.
-Whether from transpiration of the atmosphere will "condense" at some point and fall again as Vocabulary which liquid water is converted into a gas or vapor te of matter from vapor to liquid the sun that comes to earth as light and heat energy 5, which plants lose water through small openings on the leaves evement of water (in various states of matter) between the How do plants move water from n the soil to the atmosphere?
-Where does the energy come from om to make transpiration happen?
+Student Name Date Evaporation and Transpiration Background Information Pure water is essential.
+In fact, all life on Earth depends on water.
+More than half of all plants and animals live in water.
+The human body is two-thirds water.
+Water is even more important than food.
+People can survive for many days without food, but will survive only a few days without water.
+Plants hold water in their cells.
+Transpiration is a continuous process in which water taken in from the soil by plant roots evaporates from leaves of plants to the atmosphere.
+Transpiration cools plants down (just as evaporation cools our bodies) and enables the plant to take in minerals and nutrients through the root system.
+This process, part of the water cycle, requires an input of energy from the sun to drive the cycle.
+The sun's energy also heats liquid water near the surface of land and water bodies causing evaporation, or the change in state of matter from liquid to vapor.
+Whether from transpiration or evaporation, the water vapor in the atmosphere will "condense" at some point and fall again as rain to the earth's surface.
+Vocabulary Evaporation - the process by which liquid water is converted into a gas or vapor Condensation - change in state of matter from vapor to liquid Radiant energy - energy from the sun that comes to earth as light and heat energy Transpiration - the process by which plants lose water through small openings on the leaves Water cycle - the constant movement of water (in various states of matter) between the atmosphere and the earth How do plants move water from the soil to the atmosphere?
+Where does the energy come from to make transpiration happen?